-The explosion in popularity of these services has led a simultaneous growth in the requirements of the networks that they rely upon.
-The need to grow in capacity, become more efficient and deliver a better quality of service is greater than ever - computer networking is key to addressing this demand.
+The explosion in these services has led to a growth in the requirements of the networks that they rely upon.
+The need to grow in capacity, become more efficient and deliver a better quality of service is higher than ever - computer networking is key to addressing this demand.

-Networks are diverse in nature, and the list of technologies keeps growing.
+Networks are diverse, and the list of technologies keeps growing.
 The research group has an interest in a number of these, including packet-based, wireless, optical, mobile and sensor network technologies.

 Together, these technologies form part of the future internet, and the group's primary aim is to discover how this is built.
-This includes an all-encompassing architecture and design, and the challenges that are faced in this.
+This research includes an all-encompassing architecture and design, and the challenges that we face in this.

 The group’s work also focuses on the need for new flexible and virtualised technologies to support this expansion.
 This includes understanding how potentially diverse networks and services interact together and how they can be better combined and managed for the benefit of operators and users alike.